 What is processed food?

 Most foods are processed – changed, prepared or packaged – in some way before we eat them.
-They fall somewhere on a spectrum from minimally processed (like salad mix, bagged dry beans, roasted nuts or frozen fruits and vegetables) to what some nutrition experts refer to as highly or ultra processed (like ready-to-eat meals and snack foods).
+They fall somewhere on a spectrum from minimally processed (like salad mix, bagged dry beans, roasted unsalted nuts or frozen fruits or vegetables) to what some nutrition experts refer to as highly or ultra-processed (like sugary beverages, chips or smoked sausage).

-Some processed foods have ingredients added, like sweeteners, oils, colors and preservatives.
-Some are fortified to add nutrients like fiber, calcium or vitamin D. Some are simply prepped for convenience (washed or chopped) or packaged to last longer.
+Some processed foods have ingredients added, such as sweeteners, oils, colors and preservatives.
+Some are fortified to add nutrients such as fiber, calcium or vitamin D. Some are simply prepped for convenience (washed or chopped) or packaged to last longer.
 Processes such as pasteurizing milk, canning fruits and vegetables, and vacuum packing meats help prevent spoilage and increase food safety.
 Even foods labeled “natural” or “organic” can be processed.

 Choose healthier processed foods.

 - Enjoy frozen and canned produce.
-Frozen and canned fruits and vegetables are convenient and affordable options that can be just as nutritious as fresh.
+Frozen and canned beans, fruits and vegetables are convenient and affordable options that can be just as nutritious as fresh produce.
 Look for varieties without salty sauces and sugary syrups.
-Compare label info and choose items with the lowest amounts of sodium and added sugars.
+Compare the labels and choose items with the lowest amounts of sodium and added sugars.

 - Look for the Heart-Check mark.
 The American Heart Association’s Heart-Check mark will help you find packaged foods that can be part a healthy eating pattern.
 This red and white icon on the package means the food meets specific nutrition requirements for certification.

-- Make smart choices when eating out.
+- Make smart choices when ordering out.
 Choose restaurants where food is cooked to order or there are designated healthier menu options.
-Communication is key.
 Ask how food is prepared, which items are made to order in-house vs. prepackaged, and if you can make substitutions.
 Request sauces, dressings and condiments on the side so you can decide how much is added.

-- Cook more meals at home.
+Cook more meals at home.
 You don’t have to be a master chef to get your cook on!
 You can find lots of great recipes and brush up on your cooking skills online.
-Preparing food at home gives you the control over what’s added to it.
+Preparing food at home gives you control over what’s added.
 It can save you money and be a great family bonding time.

-- Swap out highly processed foods with less-processed options.
+- • Make a few simple swaps.
 Some examples: Make your own simple vinaigrette instead of buying bottled salad dressing.
 Add fruit to plain oatmeal, cereal and yogurt instead of buying the sweetened or flavored kind.
-Choose canned and frozen produce without salty sauces and sugary syrups.
 Slice up leftover roasted chicken or make a light tuna salad for sandwiches instead of using processed deli meat.

 - Snack smarter.
-Think crunchy nuts and seeds, cut-up veggies for dipping, fruits that hit the sweet spot, and easy homemade popcorn.
-Package up these healthier snacks in small containers and they’re just as convenient as that bag of chips!
+Think crunchy unsalted nuts and seeds, cut-up veggies, fruits that hit the sweet spot, and easy homemade popcorn.
+Package these healthier snacks in small containers and they’re just as convenient as that bag of chips!